Chatbot Metrics: The KPIs That Actually Drive Pipeline

 Percentage of visitors who open the chat widget but leave without engaging or entering information.
 This is different from site bounce rate.

-High chat bounce rates point to poor greeting messages, bad timing, or irrelevant prompts that don't match visitor intent.
+High chat bounce rates point to poor greeting messages, bad timing, or irrelevant prompts that do not match visitor intent.

-• Too short: Bot isn't helpful or resolving visitor needs
+• Too short: Bot is not helpful or not resolving visitor needs

-• Too long: Bot isn't resolving issues efficiently
+• Too long: Bot is not resolving issues efficiently

 • Benchmark by use case: A booking bot should be shorter than a troubleshooting bot